 This tutorial will help you detect and compensate for the unwanted resonances of your headphones and earphones.

-It is known that the frequency response of headphones substantially depends on the shape and size of the listeners’ pina and ear canal.
+It is known that the frequency response of headphones substantially depends on the shape and size of the listeners' pinna (outer ear) and inner ear canal.
 Consequently, it is impossible to make ideal headphones that will fit all people.
 In particular, the acoustic mismatch between headphones and ear canal creates one or a few unwanted acoustic resonances.
 These resonances decrease the quality of the sound because they overload your ears on certain frequencies and mask all other frequencies.
-Besides that, these resonances create a specific ringing which worsen the time-domain response of headphones.
+Additionally, these resonances create a specific ringing which worsen the time-domain response of headphones.

-MathAudio Headphone EQ VST can be used with all types of headphones and earphones.
-However, the best results can be reached with high-grade headphones and earphones, because the frequency response of such headphones contains a minimum number of the unwanted resonances.
+MathAudio Headphone EQ can be used with all types of high-quality headphones and earphones.
 The correction of the unwanted resonances improves the neutrality of the sound which is important for professional musicians.

 Another known problem of headphones lies in the complete separation between channels.
-The complete separation between channels creates an unnatural super-stereo effect which leads to listener’s fatigue and even headaches.
-MathAudio Headphone EQ VST includes a crossfeed altorithm which allows you to reduce the channel separation to a natural level.
+The complete separation between channels creates an unnatural super-stereo effect which leads to listener's fatigue and even headaches.
+MathAudio Headphone EQ includes a crossfeed algorithm which allows you to reduce the channel separation to a natural level.

 3. Set minimum buffer length

 Set minimum buffer size in the audio driver settings.
-Too large buffer size can slow down the reaction of the plug-in to the movement of its sliders.
-If you use Foobar2000, set the buffer length of 50 mS in the Preferences-Playback-Output dialog.
+A buffer size that is too large can slow down the responsiveness of the plug-in to the movement of its sliders.

-4. Include the Headphone EQ VST plug-in as a last plug-in to the stereo signal path
+4. Include the Headphone EQ plug-in as the last plug-in to the stereo signal path

 Open the editor of the plug-in.
 You will get the window shown in Fig.1.
 Play music and make sure that the audio signal comes through the plug-in.

 Fig.1.
-Screenshot of the MathAudio Headphone EQ VST plug-in.
+Screenshot of the MathAudio Headphone EQ plug-in.

 5. Click the "Sweep" radio button

 The "Sweep" radio button activates the test signal generator.
-Please note that some VST hosts don't activate VST effect pug-ins when the input signal is absent.
-If you don't hear the sound of the test signal generator, activate the playback of any music in your VST host program.
+Please note that some hosts don't activate VST/AU effect pug-ins when the input signal is absent.
+If you don't hear the sound of the test signal generator, activate the playback of any music in your VST/AU host program.
 You will hear the sound of the test signal generator instead of the music.
 If you use the Foobar2000 version of the plug-in, you can change the output device by means of the additional "Sweep Out" button which is shown below.

 6. Find the first resonance frequency

 Make sure that your headphones are in their usual comfortable position on your head.
-Slowly move the "Sweep" slider and listen to the intensity of the test sound.
-The unwanted resonances are most frequently located in the frequency interval from 5 to 10 kHz.
+Slowly move the "Sweep" slider and listen to the intensity (loudness) of the test sound.
+The unwanted resonances (areas of increased loudness) are most frequently located in the frequency interval from 5 to 10 kHz.
 Usually the resonance peaks are not wide.
-Your ability to hear the unwanted resonances depends of the volume of the test sound.
+Your ability to hear the unwanted resonances depends on the volume of the test sound.
 Use the "Sweep signal volume" slider to find the optimum volume.
-Start from a relatively silent test sound and increase the volume until you will hear the resonance.
+Usually the test sound should be loud enough, but still comfortable for your ears.
 The green line indicates the current frequency of the test signal generator.
-You can click the green line and move it instead of the slider.
-Find the central frequency of the first resonance peak and leave the green line in that position as it is shown in Fig.2.
+You can click the green line and move it instead of using the sweep slider.
+Find the central frequency of the first resonance peak and leave the green line in that position as it is shown in Fig.3.

 7. Tune the first filter to the frequency of the first resonance

-Make sure that the first radio button is selected in the left bottom corner of the plug-in window.
-This radio button corresponds to the first plug-in filter.
+Make sure that the filter 1 is selected.
 The frequency of that filter is shown by the white vertical line on the plot.
 Click the "Set filter frequency" button or right-click the plot area.
 The white line will move to the location of the green line.

 8. Compensate for the first resonance

 Move the "Gain" slider left.
-You will see a notch in the frequency response of the filter as it is shown in Fig.4.
+You will see a notch in the frequency response of the filter as it is shown in Fig.5.
 Move the "Sweep" slider and listen to the intensity of the test signal sound near the frequency of the resonance.
-Adjust the positions of the "Gain" and "Width" sliders until you will not be able to hear the resonance.
+Adjust the positions of the "Gain" and "Q" sliders until you no longer hear the resonance.
 If you need to change the frequency of the filter, move the green line to the desired position and click the "Set filter frequency" button or right-click the plot area.

 9. Find and compensate for other unwanted resonances, if any

 If your headphones or earphones create more than one unwanted resonance, you can find and compensate for them in the same way as you compensated for the first unwanted resonance.
-Select the second filter in the left bottom corner of the plug-in window of the plug-in window and adjust the positions of the "Gain" and "Width" sliders to make the second resonance disappear.
+Select the second filter in the left bottom corner of the plug-in window of the plug-in window and adjust the positions of the "Gain" and "Q" sliders to make the second resonance disappear.
 Repeat this procedure for all found unwanted resonances.

-Sometimes the unwanted resonances are located close to each other and the compensation curve looks as it is shown in Fig.6.
+Sometimes the unwanted resonances are located close to each other and the compensation curve looks as it is shown in Fig.7.

 Please note that the sensitivity of human ears is small on the edges of the audio-frequency band (frequencies that are closer to the left and right edges of the plot).
 It is not necessary to compensate for this natural phenomenon.
 The loudness of the test sound must smoothly fade out when you move the green line to the edges of the plot.
 If you hear any narrow-band spikes of the loudness, compensate for them.

 10. Switch the plug-in to the "EQ" mode.

 Click the "EQ" radio button.
 The "EQ" radio button switches Headphone EQ to its normal operation.
 The "Bypass" button allows you to compare the corrected sound of your headphones with the uncorrected sound.
-If you use high grade headphones, the amount of the required correction is not large and the total loudness of the corrected headphones remains the same.
-However, if you use the Headphone EQ plug-in to correct the sound of low grade headphones, the required amount of the correction can be so large that it will reduce the loudness of your headphones.
 The "Bypass signal volume" slider allows you to decrease the volume of the unprocessed sound to make it similar to the volume of the processed sound for the correct comparison.